 Schema path: AbstractionEnumeration

 The AbstractionEnumeration simple type defines the different abstraction levels that apply to a weakness.
-A "Class" is the most abstract type of weakness, typically described independent of any specific language or technology.
+A "Pillar" is the most abstract type of weakness and represents a theme for all class/base/variant weaknesses related to it.
+A Pillar is different from a Category as a Pillar is still technically a type of weakness that describes a mistake, while a Category represents a common characteristic used to group related things.
+A "Class" is a weakness also described in a very abstract fashion, typically independent of any specific language or technology.
+More specific than a Pillar Weakness, but more general than a Base Weakness.
+Class level weaknesses typically describe issues in terms of 1 or 2 of the following dimensions: behavior, property, and resource.
 A "Base" is a more specific type of weakness that is still mostly independent of a resource or technology, but with sufficient details to provide specific methods for detection and prevention.
-A "Variant" is a weakness that is described at a very low level of detail, typically limited to a specific language or technology.
+Base level weaknesses typically describe issues in terms of 2 or 3 of the following dimensions: behavior, property, technology, language, and resource.
+A "Variant" is a weakness that is linked to a certain type of product, typically involving a specific language or technology.
+More specific than a Base weakness.
+Variant level weaknesses typically describe issues in terms of 3 to 5 of the following dimensions: behavior, property, technology, language, and resource.
 A "Compound" weakness is a meaningful aggregation of several weaknesses, currently known as either a Chain or Composite.

 Schema path: AffectedResourcesType